MCHX Covered Call Strategy

 MCHX (Marchex, Inc.), in the Communication Services sector, (Advertising Agencies industry), listed on NASDAQ.

-A beta of 1.96 indicates MCHX has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.86 indicates MCHX has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+MCHX pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a covered call on MCHX?